Weather of 2007: November 1–5

 Hurricane Noel, which killed 163 people in the Caribbean Islands, affected most of Atlantic Canada, eastern Quebec and eastern New England as a post-tropical system with heavy rains and damaging winds in excess of 100 km/h.
 The highest gust was recorded in the Wreckhouse area in Newfoundland and Labrador where gusts reached 180 km/h.
 Nearly 200,000 customers in Atlantic Canada alone lost power during the height of the storm.
 In the northwesternmost edge of the system, Noel produced a narrow swath of snow (thus the first major winter storm across those areas) which affected areas of Maine, as well as Happy Valley – Goose Bay, Newfoundland and Labrador and eastern Quebec from near Rivière-du-Loup to Sept-Îles including Rimouski, Amqui, Cap Chat, Port-Cartier and portions of Baie-Comeau and Forestville.
 Some areas in Quebec received over 8 in of snow with the Murdochville area receiving as much as 16 in.
 14 people were injured when an Orleans Express bus overturned on Route 132 in the Saint-Simon area.
 Nearly 20,000 Hydro-Québec customers were without power mostly due to a damaged transmission line in the Minganie region.
 The storm prompted election director to extend the voting period for school board elections, which the storm disrupted.

 November 5–7

 The first lake-effect snow event around the Great Lakes occurred as cold air swept through the region.
 The Upper Peninsula of Michigan saw up to a foot of snow, while up to 8 in of snow fell in northern Pennsylvania.
 Significant snow also fell in western New York in the typical snowbelt regions.
 Areas on the southern shores of Lake Superior and Georgian Bay in Ontario also received significant amount of snows in excess of 6 in.
 The low pressure disturbance continued eastward to produce significant snowfalls across the mountains of central Quebec in excess of 12 in, disrupting traffic in several areas.

-November 7–8

-A European windstorm crosses over Scotland and plunges into the mouth of the North Sea, to the west of Norway, where its strong winds push large bodies of water Southeast, towards coastal regions in England and the Netherlands.
-The tidal surge puts both nations on red alert as the English evacuate some coastal villages and close the Thames Barrier.
-The Dutch close the Eastern Scheldt storm surge barrier and the enormous Maeslant barrier in order to prevent massive flooding as the storm mimics the situation that caused the devastating North Sea flood of 1953.
-For the first time since 1976, the entire Dutch coastline is put on alert and is closely monitored by officials.
-The tidal surge turned out to be too weak to cause any significant damage to the strong Dutch coastal defenses.
-In England, only minor flooding occurred.